 - Disclosure of simulated leather (if applicable)

-The label requirements do not apply until the products are ready for sale on the market, and the label should be clearly and visibly located in the product, written legibly and permanently.
+The label should be clearly and visibly located in the product, written legibly and permanently.

-For example, you might disclose your leather footwear’s material on the label such as:
+For example, you must disclose your leather footwear’s material on the label such as:

 - Simulated leather

 For other leather goods such as leather wallets or leather bags, the requirements are similar to leather footwear and leather clothing.